sankalp1999/semantweet-search/README.md

 **UPDATE** (24/3/2024)
 Add support for CLIP based image searching on tweets_media folder.
 You can checkout the code in `app_image_search.py`.
-LancedDb makes it easy to handle the embedding stuff.
+You do not require to run the setup bash scripts for this, it's a standalone program.

 WIP: adding bge-small-en-v1.5 support